Sending money abroad

 Though ultimately it's the amount of currency you're getting for your pound sterling that matters, so make sure you're not distracted by the freebies when comparing.

-The methods above all usually take a few days for the money to hit the destination, so if you need to move cash at speed – or where the recipient doesn't have a bank account in that country (ie, emergency funds for someone travelling) – then there are other options.
-But these are very expensive.
+The methods above all usually take a few days for the money to hit the destination, so if you need to move cash at speed – or where the recipient doesn't have a bank account in that country (for example, emergency funds for someone travelling) – then there are other options.
+But these are typically more expensive.
 Here's how it works:

 - Check if there's an agent/branch where the recipient can pick up the cash.
 The two big operators are MoneyGram* and Western Union*, both authorised by the Financial Conduct Authority, though there are others.
 Fees and rates vary based on the amount and country you're sending to, so check both (if you have the choice) to see which is cheaper.
 Typical fees range from £1.90 to £4.90.